Experienced Chicago Lawyers Answering Your Questions About Federal Crimes

 Do I need a federal criminal defense lawyer?

-You need a lawyer licensed in the federal court where your case is being handled or has been granted one-time permission to practice in that court.
+You need a lawyer licensed in the federal court where your case is being handled or who has been granted one-time permission to practice in that court.
 Knowing the distinctions in these cases, you should carefully review a lawyer’s background to verify that he or she has experience handling federal matters.
 We regularly practice in federal court.
 We have a record of success in these cases and have handled many major federal cases.

 Call 872-985-0701 today to schedule your initial consultation.